Emerald Lake vacation rentals

 No glacial lake in Yoho National Park has earned quite as many fans as Emerald Lake, one of the most iconic sights in the Canadian Rockies.
 In fact, many park guests plan their visits to coincide with the snow melting off the surrounding mountain peaks — that’s when its enchanting turquoise waters appear the brightest.
 The credit goes to limestone for causing the vivid colors of the lake, which look especially luminous in the July sun.
 You can rent kayaks and canoes in the summer; in winter, the lake becomes a popular destination for cross-country skiers.
 Emerald Lake is one of more than 60 lakes and ponds in the national park, which has more majestic landscapes than you can shake a hiking stick at.

-You’ll find chalets, guesthouses, and the Yoho National Park Visitor Centre in the tiny community of Field, home to around 200 residents.
+You’ll find chalets, guesthouse rentals, and the Yoho National Park Visitor Centre in the tiny community of Field, home to around 200 residents.
 Nearby, the hamlet of Lake Louise is known for its ski resort.
 Midway between Calgary and Emerald Lake, the destination town of Banff is a popular jumping-off point for exploring the surrounding Banff National Park.

 Temperatures vary dramatically by elevation, so you’ll want to pack layers no matter the season.
 Emerald Lake’s surface stays frozen from around November to June, making summer and early fall the peak times for visiting Yoho National Park and the surrounding communities.
 July and August highs average around 73 degrees Fahrenheit and lows dip to the 40s, though snow still falls in higher altitudes even in summer.